0

 You can see that straight off the needles, the stitches aren’t very well defined and the edge curls in.
 You can’t really see the lines of the lace patterns, and the shawl might also seem a bit small!
 Blocking will stretch out the stitches so you can really see the pattern, and the finished shawl will be bigger than it appears right after you bind off.

 One important note: if the bind-off edge of your shawl feels tight and inelastic on the shawl, it won’t be able to stretch out more when blocked.
-Make sure you use an elastic bind-off method and don’t worry too much if your bind-off appears loose before blocking.
+Make sure you use a stretchy bind-off method and don’t worry too much if your bind-off appears loose before blocking.

 Weave in your ends before blocking, making sure you don’t pull them in too tightly, and don’t trim the end of the yarn too closely - it will need to stretch during blocking.
 Leave a couple inches of tail to be trimmed off after it’s dry.

-How to block
+How to block a shawl

 Fill your basin with lukewarm water - not too hot or cold to the touch.
 Swish in some wool wash.
 Then submerge your shawl in the water, holding it down until bubbles stop coming up and the piece is completely wet.
-Let it soak for 10-30 minutes (it’s okay if you forget about it for awhile!).

 Gather the knitting into a ball and use both hands to lift it, squeezing out as much water as you can with your hands without wringing.